abhisheksaurabh1985/anlp-project/Readme.md

 The method uses nested kfold cross-validation, the outer k = 5, the inner k = 10.

- execute.py - main file to train the model and evaluate results;
+ * execute.py - main file to train the model and evaluate results;

- negclassifier_functions.py - file with function defenitions;
+ * negclassifier_functions.py - file with function defenitions;

- negclassifier_classes.py - file with classes definitions;
+ * negclassifier_classes.py - file with classes definitions;

- data/Annotations-1-120_orig.txt - file for training
+ * data/Annotations-1-120_orig.txt - file for training;

- data/negex_triggers.txt - file with pre- and postnegation cues templates - folder for the features templates output - folder where all output files are placed
+ * data/negex_triggers.txt - file with pre- and postnegation cues;

+ * templates - folder for the features templates;

+ * output - folder where all output files are placed.